Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 Scaling the training corpus from 1K to 100K reactor control scenarios produces qualitative changes in policy reliability characteristic of emergent policy formation in domain-specific foundation models.
 Foundation models (across language, vision, climate, and materials) transition from brittle pattern matching to stable, geometry-aware reasoning through data scaling.
 We observe an analogous transition in accuracy, robustness, and tail behaviour.

-\paragraph{Quantitative scaling analysis and critical threshold detection.} To rigorously characterize the transition from quantitative improvement to qualitative emergence, we examine whether the success rate $S(n,\delta)$, defined as the proportion of 2,000 runs achieving terminal power within tolerance $\delta$, exhibits power-law or threshold behavior as a function of dataset size $n$.
+To characterize the data-scaling behavior, we examine whether the success rate $S(n,\delta)$, defined as the proportion of 2,000 runs achieving terminal power within tolerance $\delta$, exhibits power-law behavior as a function of dataset size $n$.

 Figure~\ref{fig:komodo-tolerance}a summarizes validation success across tolerance bands for the 1K, 10K, and 100K models.
 Define the critical tolerance as 5\%, the primary success band.
 The observed success rates at this threshold are: